On the maximum black hole mass at solar metallicity: Modeling

 The range of validity of m-CAK prescription is $\log g$~$\ge$~3.2 and $T_\text{eff}\ge$~30\,kK \citep{alex22a}.
-However, if we extend $\dot M_\text{GM23}$ for compact and cooler temperatures we can easily match with other mass-loss recipes such as \citet{kk18} at cooler stars, reason why we can revise the limit of validity as $\log g \ge 3.0$.
+However, if we extend $\dot M_\text{GM23}$ for compact and cooler temperatures we can easily match with other mass-loss recipes such as \citet{kk17,kk18} at cooler stars, reason why we can revise the limit of validity as $\log g \ge 3.0$.
 Hence, $\dot M_\text{GM23}$ covers the most part of the Main Sequence (MS) and a fraction of post-MS expansion.
-For the cases of $\log g<3.0$, we keep the classical formula of \citet[][hereafter Vink's formula]{vink00,vink01}.
+For the cases of $\log g<3.0$, we keep the classical formula of \citet[][hereafter Vink's formula]{vink00,vink01}, thus keeping the bi-stability jump in the mass loss around $25$ kK \citep{Vink1999} only for evolved stars.
+The existence of a jump in the regime of BSGs has been supported by recent theoretical \citet{Krticka2021,kk24} and empirical \citep{BerniniPeron2023} mass-loss studies.

 For optically thick winds, i.e., when $X_\text{surf}<0.3$ or $\Gamma_\text{e}\ge0.5$, we use the $\dot M\propto\Gamma_\text{e}$ relationship calculated by \citet{bestenlehner20} for WNh stars.